THE 2021 BRITISH ALL WINNERS FINALS

 The reopened, restored and majestic 500-seater Albany Theatre in central Coventry was the obvious venue and the Trustees’ welcoming Chair, David Meredith, immediately diaried Sunday July 18 to Saturday July 24.

-The next challenge was to seize the opportunities afforded by the theatre’s spacious coffee-bar foyer, large studio, and adjacent areas to stage therein an exciting programme of daytime events to support the evening Festival programme.
+The next challenge was to seize the opportunities afforded by the theatre’s spacious coffee-bar foyer and large studio to stage an exciting programme of daytime events to support the evening Festival programme in the main house.

-Thus, on Thursday July 22, there will be a day-long Les Mis Masterclass led by Coventry actor Dave Willetts, whose career went from the local amateur stage to West End lead roles in both Les Mis and Phantom.
+Thus, on Wednesday July 21, with a potential overspill to Thursday July 22, there will be a day-long Les Mis Masterclass led by Coventry actor Dave Willetts, whose career went from the local amateur stage to West End lead roles in both Les Mis and Phantom.

 Then a third element emerged - the biennial Drama Festivals Conference, now to be held on the All-Winners’ closing weekend.